Anon-Planet/thgtoa/guide.md

         -   [Malicious/Rogue Wi-Fi Access Points:]
         -   [Your Anonymized Tor/VPN traffic:]
         -   [Some Devices can be tracked even when offline:]
-    -   [Your Hardware Identifiers:]
+    -   [Your Hardware Identifiers]
-        -   [Your IMEI and IMSI (and by extension, your phone number):]
+        -   [Your IMEI and IMSI]
-        -   [Your Wi-Fi or Ethernet MAC address:]
+        -   [Your Wi-Fi or Ethernet MAC address]
-        -   [Your Bluetooth MAC address:]
+        -   [Your Bluetooth MAC address]
-    -   [Your CPU:]
+    -   [Your CPU]
-    -   [Your Operating Systems and Apps telemetry services:]
+    -   [Your Operating Systems and Apps telemetry services]
-    -   [Your Smart devices in general:]
+    -   [Your Smart devices in general]
     -   [Yourself:]
-        -   [Your Metadata including your Geo-Location:]
+        -   [Your Metadata including your Geo-Location]
-        -   [Your Digital Fingerprint, Footprint, and Online Behavior:]
+        -   [Your Digital Fingerprint, Footprint, and Online Behavior]
-        -   [Your Clues about your Real Life and OSINT:]
+        -   [Your Clues about your Real Life and OSINT]
-        -   [Your Face, Voice, Biometrics, and Pictures:]
+        -   [Your Face, Voice, Biometrics, and Pictures]
-        -   [Phishing and Social Engineering:]
+        -   [Phishing and Social Engineering]
-    -   [Malware, exploits, and viruses:]
+    -   [Malware, exploits, and viruses]
-        -   [Malware in your files/documents/e-mails:]
+        -   [Malware in your files/documents]
-        -   [Malware and Exploits in your apps and services:]
+        -   [Malware and Exploits in your apps and services]
-        -   [Malicious USB devices:]
+        -   [Malicious USB devices]
-        -   [Malware and backdoors in your Hardware Firmware and Operating System:]
+        -   [Malware and backdoors]
-    -   [Your files, documents, pictures, and videos:]
+    -   [Your files, documents, pictures, and videos]
-        -   [Properties and Metadata:]
+        -   [Properties and Metadata]
-        -   [Watermarking:]
+        -   [Watermarking]
-        -   [Pixelized or Blurred Information:]
+        -   [Pixelized or Blurred Information]
-    -   [Your Cryptocurrencies transactions:]
+    -   [Your Cryptocurrencies transactions]
-    -   [Your Cloud backups/sync services:]
+    -   [Your Cloud backups/sync services]
-    -   [Your Browser and Device Fingerprints:]
+    -   [Your Browser and Device Fingerprints]
-    -   [Local Data Leaks and Forensics:]
+    -   [Local Data Leaks and Forensics]
-    -   [Bad Cryptography:]
+    -   [Bad Cryptography]
-    -   [No logging but logging anyway policies:]
+    -   [No logging but logging anyway policies]
-    -   [Some Advanced targeted techniques:]
+    -   [Some Advanced targeted techniques]
-    -   [Some bonus resources:]
+    -   [Some bonus resources]
-    -   [Notes:]
+    -   [Notes]
 -   [General Preparations:]
     -   [Picking your route:]
         -   [Timing limitations:]